maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, I have covered the idea of group action and solved some problems using group action, including:

-- Recap of Previous Class
+- Recap of Previous Class.
-- Idea of Quotienting Groups
+- Idea of Quotienting Groups.
-- Applications of the 1st Isomorphism Theorem
+- Applications of the 1st Isomorphism Theorem.
-- Motivation for Group Action
+- Motivation for Group Action.
-- Definition of Group Action
+- Definition of Group Action.
-- Some Valid Group Actions
+- Some Valid Group Actions.
-- Definition of Orbits and Stabilizer
+- Definition of Orbits and Stabilizer.
-- The Orbit Stabilizer Theorem
+- The Orbit Stabilizer Theorem.
-- Cayley's Theorem (Only Statement)
+- Cayley's Theorem (Only Statement).
-- Some examples of group action $\left( \mathrm{SO}(2, \mathbb{R}) \text{ acts on } \mathbb{R}^2 \right)$
+- Some examples of group action $\left( \mathrm{SO}(2, \mathbb{R}) \text{ acts on } \mathbb{R}^2 \right)$.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec2.pdf)<br>